atao60/fse-cli/CONTRIBUTING.md

 #### NPM public registry & Github Packages

 Each release (i.e. a tag whose label begins with `v`) is published on both [NPM public registry](https://www.npmjs.com/) and [Github Packages registry](https://github.com/atao60/fse-cli/packages).
-To do it, you must be an administor with access rights for:
+To do it, you must be an administrator with access rights for:
 - the package on the [npm](https://www.npmjs.com/) public registry, i.e. [@atao60/fse-cli](https://www.npmjs.com/package/@atao60/fse-cli),
 - the repository on [Github](https://github.com), i.e. [atao60/fse-cli](https://github.com/atao60/fse-cli),
 - the API of [Github](https://github.com), i.e. [GitHub REST API](https://docs.github.com/en/rest).